SRKarimov/SDCND-T1-P1-FindingLaneLines/README.md

 # **Finding Lane Lines on the Road**

-## Goal
+## **Overview**

-For all given images of the video we need to find and recognaze the lane lines on left and right sides.
+Detected highway lane lines on a video stream.

+Used OpencV image analysis techniques to identify lines, including Hough Transforms and Canny edge detection.